EMFlow: Data Imputation in Latent Space via EM and Deep Flow Models: Experiments

 \subsection{Multivariate Datasets}

 Ten multivariate datasets from the UCI repository \citep{dheeru2017uci} are used for evaluation.
 For all of them, each feature is scaled to fit inside the interval $[0, 1]$ via min-max normalization.
 We simulate MCAR with a missing rate of 0.2 by removing each value independently according to a Bernoulli distribution.
-We also simulate an MAR scenario where the missing probability of the last 30\% features depends on the values of the first 30\% features\footnote{See the supplementary section for the details of how MAR is simulated.}.
+We also simulate MAR scenario where the missing probability of the last 30\% features depends on the values of the first 70\% features\footnote{See appendix \ref{app:mar} for the details of how MAR is simulated.}.

-The initial imputation is performed by random sampling from the observed entries of each feature.
+The initial imputation is performed by randomly sampling from the observed entries of each feature.
 All experiments are conducted using five-fold cross validation where the test set only goes through the re-imputation phase in each iteration.

-\paragraph{Hyperparameters} EMFlow is not sensitive to the choice of hyperparameters\footnote{The insensitivity of EMFlow towards hyperparameters is presented in the supplementary section}.
-We use $\alpha=10^6$ and choose $\rho_t = 0.99\cdot t^{-0.8}$ as the step size schedule for all UCI datasets.
-During the training of EMFlow, the batch size is 256 and the learning rate is $1\times 10^{-4}$.

-Compared to MCAR, the initial imputation can be more difficult under MAR where the marginal observed density is distorted more.
-Therefore, the robust covariance estimation in Eq. \eqref{eq:robust} is adopted by default under MAR.
-Specifically, we use $\beta = 10^{-2}$ for the first two iterations, $\beta = 10^{-3}$ for the next two iterations, and $\beta = 0$ for the remaining ones.
+The choices of hyperparameters are detailed in appendix \ref{app:hyper}, where we also show that EMFlow is not sensitive to the choice of hyperparameters.

 \paragraph{Results} The imputation performace is evaluated by calculating the Root Mean Squared Error (RMSE) between the imputed and true values.
 As shown in Table \ref{tab:uci_rmse}, EMFlow performs constantly better than MCFlow under both MCAR and MAR settings for nearly all datasets.

-Additionally, We trained both models on the same machine with the same learning rate and batch size and plot how the training loss and RMSE on test set decrease over time in Figure \ref{fig:uci_runtime}.
-It shows that EMFlow converges at least 5 times faster tham MCFlow.
+Additionally, We trained EMFlow and MCFlow on the same machine with the same learning rate and batch size to compare the convergence speed.
+Figure \ref{fig:uci_runtime} shows the training loss and the test set RMSE over time on three UCI datasets.
+It shows that EMFlow converges significantly faster than MCFlow.
 In fact, EMFlow converges within three iterations for most of the UCI datasets.